mikerst/mikethomas.design/src/work/fluid-credit-card-journey.md

 The project was ongoing over 1-2 months, juggled alongside other work.

 ## Key Design Challenges

-Every project is unique, with their own specific challenges and hurdles to overcome.

 ### Handling only <em>part</em> of the journey